BroadbandForum/cwmp-xml-tools/Report_Tool/README.txt

         define additional report types

-        *   currently each plugin must correspond to a file of the same name but with a .pm (Perl Module) extension; this file should be in the current directory (more specifically, it must be in the Perl include path); for example, --plugin=foo must correspond to a file called foo.pm
+        *   currently each plugin must correspond to a file of the same name but with a .pm (Perl Module) extension; for example, --plugin=foo must correspond to a file called foo.pm; the directories specified via the Perl include path (including the current directory) and via --include are searched

         *   each plugin must define a package of the same name and can define one of more routines with names of the form rrr_node; rrr